Moonhint/svhook/README.md

 ```

 Nb:
-- if option lookout_execution_delay is not provided, default lookup time will be 1 minute;
+- if option lookout_execution_delay is not provided, default lookout time will be 1 minute;
 - lookout_execution_delay is in millisecond

 post something to (post it several times):